 With his 12-year professional career completed, he entered the coaching ranks, spending six seasons as a minor league manager for the Milwaukee Brewers beginning in 1990 before a promotion to Major League coach working for the same team as his brother, former MLB pro and general manager Sal Bando.

 He returned to the Indians organization in 2001, working as the manager at Double-A Akron.
 He spent 2002 as the manager at short-season Mahoning Valley and was the club’s hitting coach the following season.
 In the time since, he has also managed in independent ball and was a coach and head coach at San Diego Christian College from 2010 through 2015, where he was reunited with his former teammate in Cleveland, Doug Jones.

-He now serves as the school’s Athletic Director.
+He served as the school’s Athletic Director in 2018.